Back To Search Results

 Epidemiology

 Bowenoid papulosis occurs commonly in sexually active individuals and predominantly in their third to the mid-fifth decade with a mean age of 31 years.
 However, bowenoid papulosis can appear at any age range from 3 to 80 years.
-Both sexes are affected, although recent data showed an increased number of women.
-There are an estimated 5 cases per 100000 women.[3]
-The exact prevalence is unknown because bowenoid papulosis lesions are related clinically to genital warts.
-There is no racial predilection for bowenoid papulosis.
+All sexes are affected, although recent data showed an increased number of women.
+There are an estimated 5 cases per 100,000 women.[3]
+The exact prevalence is unknown because bowenoid papulosis lesions are related clinically to genital warts; there is no racial predilection for bowenoid papulosis.

 Pathophysiology

 Detection of papillomavirus common antigen in cases of bowenoid papulosis supports the hypothesis that bowenoid papulosis results from HPV.
-In fact, E6 and E7 viral oncoproteins of oncogenic HPV types contribute to oncogenesis by inducing over-expression of p16 protein and human telomerase reverse transcription (hTERT).
+In fact, E6 and E7 viral oncoproteins of oncogenic HPV types contribute to oncogenesis by inducing over-expression of p16 protein and human telomerase reverse transcription.

 Histopathology

 Histologically, bowenoid papulosis is characterized by acanthosis with full-thickness epidermal atypia, known as Bowenoid dysplasia.
-Multiple metaphase mitoses are usually visible above the basal layer and scattered dyskeratotic and multinucleated keratinocytes with pleiomorphism.
-Histopathologic findings may also show parakeratosis and hypergranulosis.
-The integrity of the basement membrane is preserved.
-The dermis contains a superficial infiltrate of lymphocytes with perivascular accentuation.
+Multiple metaphase mitoses are usually visible above the basal layer and scattered dyskeratotic and multinucleated keratinocytes with pleiomorphism; histopathologic findings may also show parakeratosis and hypergranulosis.
+The integrity of the basement membrane is preserved, and the dermis contains a superficial infiltrate of lymphocytes with perivascular accentuation.
 Induction of the focal epidermal hyperplasia and dysplasia is viral.
 Moreover, immunohistochemistry for the p16 protein reveals strong in bowenoid papulosis.
 Staining with an antibody to p16 protein has high specificity and sensitivity to detect this disease.

 History and Physical

 Bowenoid papulosis is a rare transmitted condition and typically occurs in sexually active people.
-It is clinically characterized by multiple well-demarcated red-brown to violaceous papules, usually less than 1 cm in size.
-The surface of the lesion can be flat, smooth, papillomatous, or verrucous.
-Some papules may coalesce into large plaques.
+This condition is clinically characterized by multiple well-demarcated red-brown to violaceous papules, usually less than 1 cm in size.
+The surface of the lesion can be flat, smooth, papillomatous, or verrucous, and some papules may coalesce into large plaques.
 Sometimes, bowenoid papulosis presents as warty white plaques.
 The distribution of lesions is commonly discrete; sometimes bowenoid papulosis can have an annular or linear exhibition.
 In men, bowenoid papulosis lesions primarily involve the penile shaft but may also involve the foreskin, glans, scrotum as well as the anus.
 Whereas in women, the lesions are usually bilateral and affect the labia major, labia minor, clitoris, inside the vagina, inguinal folds, and perianal area.
 The lesions are generally darker in women than in men.
-They are usually asymptomatic; occasionally, patients may complain of pruritus and soreness of the affected area.
+The lesions are usually asymptomatic; occasionally, patients may complain of pruritus and soreness of the affected area.
 Extragenital bowenoid papulosis is a very rare condition, and it may involve the face, fingers, or neck, with or without concomitant genital lesions.[4]

 Evaluation